 Below are 4 key drivers illustrating the importance in capturing MRO data digitally to empower design engineers to advance their engineering initiatives and to create more robust designs:

-1. Digitally documenting MRO work provides a platform for visibility.
+1. Digitally documenting MRO engineering work provides a platform for visibility.

 Most MRO work is still captured and executed through paper-based systems.
 Paper based processes make it difficult to get the 360 degree view of the as-maintained work that has been performed.
 This makes it difficult to understand trends and patterns, especially when different people may be performing work on a variety of components through different layers.
 Most firms will have to hire teams to manually gather information, usually in Word and Excel spreadsheets to try and collect data and make extrapolations of perceived trends.
 This method is highly inefficient when done on paper and it can take a great deal of time to produce analytics.
 Also findings become limited because of the length of the time it takes to gather and pair data.